iamdcj/javascripts/classes/getters-setters/README.md

 ---
 ### `set` accessor
-This accessor function allows addition of data to an object using property syntax.
+This accessor function allows addition of data to an class using property syntax.

 The `set` accessor takes one argument.

-1. Create Person object
+1. Create Person class
 ```
-const Person = {
+class Person {
-  givenName: "",
-  familyName: "",
+  constructor() {
+    this.givenName = "";
+    this.familyName = "";
+  }

   get fullName() {
     return `${this.givenName} ${this.familyName}`
-  },
+  }

   set fullName(name) {
     const nameParts = name.split(' ');